magicpatterns/catalog/README.md

 ## 🎨 Why should I use Mirrorful?

-Design systems are the building blocks of your app, but many projects don't adopt them until it's too late because they believe it will slow you down.
-Mirrorful will speed you up.
+Design systems are the building blocks of your app, but many projects don't adopt them until it's too late because they are hard to set up correctly.
+Mirrorful gets you set up for a basic design system in minutes while leaving flexibility down the line for customizations.
 Its lightweight and dead simple.

 We're on a mission to help your project be as beautiful as possible.
 The bar for high quality design is getting higher.
 We want to help everyone add simple design tokens to new (and existing!) projects.